 Under the regency of King Henry III backed by Templar protection, the Magna Carta was formally entered into the body of statutory law of England, as of 1225 AD.
 This made the charter a core part of the most basic principles of jurisprudence, deeply embedded in the English Common Law, which has been the cornerstone of most national legal systems throughout Europe and most of the world.
 In fact, American colonial Courts considered Magna Carta to be the chief embodiment of Common Law in and of itself.

-It was the first codified statute establishing that even the King is bound to observe the laws, prohibiting any claim to absolute rule by the monarchy.
-It was the first enactment of the principle of sovereignty of the Rule of Law itself, such that no ruler and no other government official can hold himself above the law.
+Foundation of Rule of Law – The Magna Carta was the first codified statute establishing that even the King is bound to observe the laws, prohibiting any claim to absolute rule by the monarchy.
+It was the first enactment of the principle of sovereignty of the Rule of Law itself, such that no ruler and no other government official can hold oneself above the law.

-The subsequent implementation of the Magna Carta also greatly influenced the development of political representation by a Parliament.
-Thus, the charter is also attributed with being the primary foundation of democracy itself, upon the basis of individual liberties against arbitrary authority.
+Foundation of Parliamentary Democracy – The subsequent implementation of the Magna Carta also greatly influenced the development of political representation by a Parliament.
+Thus, the charter is also attributed with being the primary foundation of Democracy itself, upon the basis of individual liberties against arbitrary abuses of authority.

-One early precedent for the practice of codified public law, as a medieval form of the Rule of Law subject to principles of Common Law, is the Temple Rule of Saint Bernard from 1129 AD.
-This is an earlier landmark charter, demonstrating the enactment of a communal law by consultation of a representative council, by which publicly disclosed rules of law serve to implement practices of “common law” justice.
+The Temple Rule of 1129 AD itself is one early precedent for the practice of codified Public Law, as a medieval form of the Rule of Law subject to the doctrines of Common Law: It is an earlier landmark charter, demonstrating the enactment of a communal law by democratic consultation of a representative council, by which publicly disclosed rules of law serve to implement practices of Civil Rights and Justice under Common Law.